-Margaret Anderson brings close to a decade of development expertise and program management experience in East Africa and the former Soviet Union to CNFA.
+Margaret Anderson brings a decade of development expertise and program management experience in East Africa and the former Soviet Union to CNFA.
 This includes a range of USAID grants under contract as well as German GIZ-funded in-kind grant activities.

-Prior to leading the Farmer-to-Farmer team, Margaret joined CNFA in 2016 as a Senior Program Officer for its $45 million portfolio of agriculture projects in Ethiopia, including the Feed the Future Farm Service Center Project and Agriculture Growth Program-Livestock Market Development Project.
-The Livestock Market Development Project, which ends in 2017, increased Ethiopia’s livestock exports by over $19 million and attracted more than $14 million in private investment to the sector.
+As CNFA’s Program Director of the $32 million USAID-funded Feed the Future Rwanda Hinga Weze project, she leads program implementation strategy and contractual compliance with the Washington, DC program management unit.
+Prior to leading the Hinga Weze team, Margaret served as Program Director of the USAID-funded Farmer-to-Farmer Program in Southern Africa in Mozambique, Malawi, and Angola.
+She joined CNFA in 2016 as a Senior Program Officer of its $45 million portfolio of agriculture projects in Ethiopia, including the Feed the Future Farm Service Center Project and Agriculture Growth Program-Livestock Market Development Project.
+The Livestock Market Development Project, which ended in 2018, increased Ethiopia’s livestock exports by over $19 million and attracted more than $14 million in private investment to the sector.

-Margaret’s past experience includes managing a $23 million USAID-funded health sector project in Uganda and coordinating the close-out of a USAID-funded governance project in Uzbekistan and Tajikistan.
+Margaret’s past experience includes managing a $23 million USAID-funded health sector contract in Uganda and coordinating the close-out of a USAID-funded governance project in Uzbekistan and Tajikistan.
 Prior to this, she lived in Russia for two years, where she managed an exchange program for American students in St. Petersburg.
 A US Fulbright Alumna, Margaret speaks fluent English, Russian and German, conversational Spanish and basic Georgian.
 She holds an MBA in General Management and Economics from the University of Chicago Booth School of Business.